Jiahai-Ma/Jiahai-Ma.github.io/README.md

 # Jiahai-Ma

 This is my personal website.
-I am a graduate student in Mechanical Engineering at Harbin Institute of Technology, Shenzhen, China.
+I am a PhD student in Mechanical Engineering at The Chinese University of Hong Kong.

 My main research are the .